NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

-- Helix: wide variety of comfort levels and customizations, most with a split-comfort option
+- Helix: a wide variety of comfort levels and customizations, most with a split-comfort option

 - Luxi: a 10.25″ thick adjustable-comfort foam mattress with a split-comfort option

-- PlushBeds Botanical Bliss: a 12″ super-luxurious organic mattress with split-comfort option
+- PlushBeds Botanical Bliss: a 12″ super-luxurious organic mattress with a split-comfort option

 Design / Aesthetics Reasons